Skilled Worker Visa UK

 For PhD holders with a job offer relevant to their degree, the minimum pay threshold is:

-For other PhD holders in a STEM (science, technology engineering and mathematics) subject, where the sponsored occupation is on the shortage occupation list, the minimum annual pay threshold is:
+For PhD holders in a STEM (science, technology engineering and mathematics) subject, the minimum salary threshold is:

 New entrants